Salvage of Supervision in Weakly Supervised Object Detection: Salvage of Supervision

-We then rank all training images by $\mathcal L_{split}$ and choose images with small loss values as ``clean'' labeled data.
-Ablation studies on the number of chosen labeled data, $K$, will be presented later.
+The optimal choice of $K$ varies depends on the size and difficulty of datasets, and we provide a rule-of-thumb for it.
+We find that traditional WSOD performs well for easy images which will be split as ``clean''.
+Thus, we set $K$ around the number of images which has a single class label (or few for datasets with many object categories).
+Ablation studies in Sec.~4 verify the effectiveness of such a rule-of-thumb.

-\textbf{Semi-supervised detection.} Unbiased Teacher~\cite{unbiasediclr2021} is a relatively simple and state-of-the-art semi-supervised detector, whose key idea is a teacher-student pair updated by a mutual learning process.
-It first trains a detector using only labeled data and then uses it to initialize both the student and the teacher detectors.
+\textbf{Semi-supervised detection.} Now we can perform semi-supervised detection.
+Unbiased Teacher~\cite{unbiasediclr2021} is an effective semi-supervised detector, whose key idea is a teacher-student pair updated by mutual learning.
+It first trains a detector using only labeled data (i.e., burn-in) and then uses it to initialize both the student and the teacher detectors.
 In the mutual learning phase, the teacher will dynamically generate pseudo labels for unlabeled data with weak data augmentation.
-The student will learn from both well annotated labeled data and strong augmented unlabeled data with the generated pseudo labels.
-The teachers will receive updates from the student via exponential moving average.
+The student will learn from both well-annotated labeled data and strong augmented unlabeled data with the generated pseudo labels.
+The teacher will receive updates from the student via exponential moving average.

 But, clean data is \emph{not} available in WSOD.
-We use the Unbiased Teacher pipeline~\cite{unbiasediclr2021} with a few changes and improvements.
-We do not need to first train an initial detector, because we already have an FSOD model from the stage 2 of SoS-WSOD (i.e., $W_{full}$).
-After that, Unbiased Teacher will then use the teacher network to label images in the unlabeled set with weak data augmentations.
-Then, the learning process will be conducted on the student detector by minimizing
+We use the Unbiased Teacher pipeline with a few changes and improvements.
+First, the pseudo-FSOD training is actually a burn-in process, and we do not need an additional burn-in stage.
+Then, the student learns by minimizing